RTEMS/rtems-docs/eng/req/items.rst

 Specification Information
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 This set of attributes specifies attribute values.
-At least one of the explicitly defined attributes shall be specified.
-The following attributes are explicitly defined for this type:
+At least one of the explicit attributes shall be specified.
+The explicit attributes for this type are:

 bool
     The attribute value shall be a :ref:`SpecTypeSpecificationBooleanValue`.
 It